Samisalami05/fake/README.md

 make
 ```

-If you want to install fake to a system path, you execute:
+If you want to install fake to your system, execute:
 ```bash
 make install
 ```
+This will install fake inyo ~/.local/bin

 # Usage
 The Fake program builds a project in the current directory according to a